ShurimasKitten/HomoclinicContinuation_COCO/README.md

 </div>

-In addition, when an orbit flip (OFS or OFU) is detected, its type - A, B, or C - is printed for further classification.
-Note that the 'EqType' test function may indicate one type of Belnikov transition.
+Note that, when an orbit flip (OFS or OFU) is detected, its type (A, B, or C) is printed for further classification.

 ## Working example
 The boundary value problem (BVP) is demonstrated using a four-dimensional climate model as a representative example.
 We note that the supporting code required to compute the homoclinic orbit may be unfamiliar and is not described in detail here.
 Nevertheless, it is reasonably robust, as is the homoclinic continuation scheme.